ktakashi/sagittarius-paella/README.md

 Supporting version
 ------------------

-This library requries Sagittarius Scheme 0.6.6 or later.
+This library requries Sagittarius Scheme 0.6.10 (HEAD) or later.